92jackson/NativeUILua-Mini/README.md

 # This is the last version of NativeUI LUA by Frazzle (2.1.0) MINIFIED.

 While the NativeUI LUA project is dead and newer alternatives are available, this version of NativeUI still has its uses.
-With no updates been pushed over the past few yeqars, I decided to minify the code for my own use, which I upload here in case it casn be any use to anyone else.
+With no updates been pushed over the past few years, I decided to minify the code for my own use, which I upload here just in case it can be of any use to anyone else.
 All credit goes to Frazzle for his work.
 --------------------------------------------------------------------------------
 ⚠️ I've stopped development of this resource @iTexZoz seems to have picked it up: https://github.com/iTexZoz/NativeUILua-Reloaded